kohler/hotcrp/devel/apidoc/index.md

 ## Basics

-HotCRP reads parameters using [form encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST), either in query strings or in the request body.
-Complex requests generally use structured keys, such as `named_search/1/q`, but can also use JSON encoding.
+HotCRP parameters are generally provided using [form encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST), either in query strings or in the request body.
+Some parameters are formatted as JSON.
+Complex requests generally use structured keys, such as `named_search/1/q`.
 Use `multipart/form-data` for requests that include uploaded files.

-The `p` parameter, which defines a submission ID, can appear either in the query string or immediately following `api/` in the query path.
+The common `p` parameter defines a submission ID.
+It can appear either in the query string or immediately following `api/` in the query path:
-`api/comment?p=1` and `api/1/comment` are the same API call. `p` is generally a decimal number greater than 0.
+`api/comment?p=1` and `api/1/comment` are the same API call. `p` is a decimal number greater than 0, but some API calls accept `p=new` when defining a new submission.

 Responses are formatted as JSON.
 Every response has an `ok` property; `ok` is `true` if the request succeeded and `false` otherwise.
 Messages about the